-- PGD students who were fully qualified as MSc or MEng students when they were admitted (e.g., a U of S equivalent average of at least 70%) may request a transfer into a MSc or MEng program at any time. - PGD students who were not fully qualified as MSc or MEng students when they were admitted (e.g., a U of S equivalent average of between 65 and 70%) may only request a transfer into a MSc program after completion of 15 credits units of 800 level coursework with a cumulative average of 80% and no grades below 75%. - PGD students who were not fully qualified as MSc or MEng students when they were admitted (e.g., a U of S equivalent average of between 65 and 70%) may only request a transfer into a MEng program after completion of 18-21 credits units of 800 level coursework with a cumulative average of 80% and no grades below 75%2. - MSc and MEng students may request a transfer to a PGD program at any time in their program. - Additional information: The Graduate Chair may request additional information from the student, Supervisor(s), Advisory Committee, ME Graduate Studies Committee or the CGPS, if necessary.
+- PGD students who were fully qualified as MSc or MEng students when they were admitted (e.g., a U of S equivalent average of at least 70%) may request a transfer into a MSc or MEng program at any time. - PGD students who were not fully qualified as MSc or MEng students when they were admitted (e.g., a U of S equivalent average of between 65 and 70%) may only request a transfer into a MSc or MEng program after completion of 9 credits units of 800 level coursework with a cumulative average of 70% and no grade below 60%. - MSc and MEng students may request a transfer to a PGD program at any time in their program.

+Additional information: The Graduate Chair may request additional information from the student, Supervisor(s), Advisory Committee, ME Graduate Studies Committee or the CGPS, if necessary.